dschul01/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

-statistical study that can quantify how the MechaCar performs against the competition.
+Research shows the most important factors consumers consider when purchasing a car are fuel efficiency and safety [^1] statistical study that can quantify how the MechaCar performs against the competition.
 What metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.